Alluxio/alluxio/docs/en/api/POSIX-API-local-cache.md

 ## Local Cache

-When an application runs an operation against the local FUSE mount point.
-The request will be processed by FUSE kernel, Alluxio Fuse process, and under storage sequentially.
+When an application runs an operation against the local FUSE mount point, the request will be processed by FUSE kernel, Alluxio Fuse process, and under storage sequentially.
 If at any level, cache is enabled and there is a hit, cached metadata/data will be returned to the application without going through the whole process to improve the overall read performance.

 Alluxio FUSE provides local metadata/data cache on the application nodes to speed up the repeated metadata/data access.